 If an operator of a refuelling station of natural gas for vehicles enters only into a bilateral contract for the supply of natural gas for its refuelling station, it is obliged to register with its national regulatory authority only if this contract meets the criteria of Article 3(1)(a)(vii) of Commission Implementing Regulation (EU) No 1348/2014.
-However, if the operator of a refuelling station of natural gas for vehicles enters into other reportable contracts listed in Article 3(1) of Commission Implementing Regulation (EU) No 1348/2014.
-However, if the operator of a refuelling station of natural gas for vehicles enters into other reportable contracts listed in Article 3(1) of Commission Implementing Regulation (EU) No 1348/2014 (e.g. including but not limited to contracts for the supply of energy traded on an organised market place or derivative contracts), then it is obliged to register with the relevant National Regulatory Authority.
+However, if the operator of a refuelling station of natural gas for vehicles enters into other reportable contracts listed in Article 3(1) of Commission Implementing Regulation (EU) No 1348/2014 (e.g. including but not limited to contracts for the supply of energy traded on an organised marketplace or derivative contracts), then it is obliged to register with the relevant National Regulatory Authority.

-II.4.47. [last update 8 June 2016] I am a market participant with reporting obligations pursuant to Article 8(1) of REMIT.
+2.4.47.
+I am a market participant with reporting obligations pursuant to Article 8(1) of REMIT.
 However, I failed to register with the NRA of the Member State in which I am established before 7 April 2016 when the reporting obligations started.
-What should my actions be?
+What should my actions be? [last update 12 March 2025]

-In accordance with Article 9(1) of REMIT, market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1) of REMIT are obliged to register with the NRA in the Member State in which they are established or resident or, if they are not established or resident in the EU, in a Member State in which they are active.
+In accordance with Article 9(1) of REMIT, market participants entering into transactions which are required to be reported to the Agency pursuant to Article 8(1) of REMIT are obliged to register with the NRA in the Member State in which they are established or resident.
+Market participants established or resident in a third country shall designate a representative in a Member State in which the market participants are active and register with the NRA of that Member State.